 Mammoth Sports Mattresses

-Mammoth mattresses specialise in ‘sports mattresses’ using medical grade foam.
+Mammoth mattresses specialise in ‘sports mattresses’ using medical-grade foam.
 But what exactly are they?
-Mammoth don’t give any details on the density of their medical grade foam again making it very hard to compare or say with any certainty.
-My experience is that any synthetic foam can be classed as a medical grade if it’s robust and doesn’t harbour bacteria.
-Usually medical grade foam is used on hospital beds and is basically a very firm reflex foam, the supportive element of a memory or hybrid mattress.
-Mammoth mattresses castellate and cut lines into the top of their foam which allows them to soften the feel of the top layer without necessarily layering other
+Mammoth doesn’t give any details on the density of their medical-grade foam again making it very hard to compare or say with any certainty.
+My experience is that any synthetic foam can be classed as a medical-grade if it’s robust and doesn’t harbour bacteria.

-Usually medical grade foam is used on hospital beds and is basically a very firm reflex foam, the supportive element of a memory or hybrid mattress.
+Usually, medical-grade foam is used on hospital beds and is basically a very firm reflex foam, the supportive element of a memory or hybrid mattress.
 Mammoth mattresses castellate and cut lines into the top of their foam which allows them to soften the feel of the top layer without necessarily layering other foams on top.
 This means that a solid block can be used which is then castellated to give a softer feel on the top but with support.

 They do have a range with latex, again no blend given, and other foams together but, in essence, it is the cutting of the foam that provides the comfort / softer top layer.

 Kaymed is one of the UK’s foam and mattress manufacturers.
 They recently released the K3Gel which is a type of grid/mesh like gel material used in mattresses.
 They describe it as being less heat retentive and allowing air to circulate more freely through the cubes.
-From our experience, the K3Gel has a rubbery jelly like feel and it feels quite soft.
+From our experience, the K3Gel has a rubbery jelly-like feel and it feels quite soft.
 I’m uncertain of the makeup and density of the foam so can’t really liken it to any other foam or material.

-It looks at first glance somewhat similar to Mammoths grid like mattress construction but upon further inspection is entirely different this being a complete unit of grid gel/foam.
-The question we have is that once its compressed surely the grid flattens into a gel-like sheet once you’re in bed?
+It looks at first glance somewhat similar to Mammoths grid-like mattress construction but upon further inspection is entirely different this being a complete unit of grid gel/foam.
+The question we have is that once it’s compressed surely the grid flattens into a gel-like sheet once you’re in bed?
 So how does the air circulation work?
-What happens to the air flow if its compressed entirely?
+What happens to the air flow if it’s compressed entirely?
 That said, it certainly is an interesting idea.

 Viscool / Viscoool

 What is viscool/ viscoool?
 Is viscool any good?
 These are a few recent questions that a few of you have asked and so we have done some digging!
 We must distinguish that viscool is an American foam made by American Excelsior which manufactures their own brand of breathable foam.
 We have not been able to test this out as it seems to primarily exist in the USA and not Europe.
 Then there is viscoool, different to viscool (confusing huh!) seen in Carpet rights beds department.
-This Viscool is also listed in the Salus Viscool 1000 which categorises it as memory foam whereas Carpet right class is as a less heat retentive foam.
+This Viscool is also listed in the Salus Viscool 1000 which categorises it like memory foam whereas Carpet right class is as a less heat retentive foam.

 Again there are zero actual details on this foam on their site or any other so it’s a bit of a mystery so far.
 This material is used on their pillow top ranges at present and you already know our aversion to the dreaded pillow top mattress with its myriad of problems!
 You can read our review on why pillow top mattresses are a bad idea here.